 The cons of being a company Director really amount to how you personally feel about the many liabilities associated with the title.
 These liabilities can add pressure that an ordinary employee does not have.
 Think about your own leadership, management, interpersonal, and overall person characteristics – is this something you can handle?

 If so, great!
 We’re here to help you.
-We offer transparent fees which help you set up a company in Ireland (check out our company formation package).
+We offer transparent fees which help you form a company in Ireland (check out our company formation package).
 Accountant Online are here to help you when you’re ready.

 - If you fail to ensure that the company’s financial records maintained this may be considered as a category three offence (up to six months imprisonment and/or a Class A fine, up to €5,000) (Section 286, Companies Act,2014).